 It is a smart business decision to make sure you have as many professional contacts as possible and they are in good standing because when you venture out on your own, you never know who will come into your path in the future.
-Here are some tips to maintaining a positive outcome and business relationship when you are quitting your job:
+Here are some tips to keeping a positive outcome and business relationship when you are quitting your job:

 1. Give Ample Notice – Nothing can make a company more upset than when an employee doesn’t give enough notice, as this takes away their ability to prepare for your departure and start the hiring process to replace you.
 While the average notice length is two weeks, try to give more if you can.
 Giving ample notice can remind your current job that you’re professional, responsible, and trustworthy.
 And you might need those positive feelings in your future professional endeavors.